 The Hemel-en-Aarde Valley is Hermanus’ contribution to South Africa’s wine industry and offer fourteen wineries to visit for wine tasting and other activities.
 Tours are available from the Market Square to ensure that tourists do not drive under the influence.

 Other places to visit are the old and new harbours, the many sites alongside the cliff path from where one can appreciate the view from a wooden bench on the rocks, Hoy’s koppie in the middle of the town and the surrounding suburbs of Onrus, Sandbaai and Vermont.
 Gansbaai, Stanford (and De Kelders are also close by which provides more entertainment opportunities such as river cruising, fishing and much more.

 Hermanus is a photographer’s paradise, so bring your camera and tripod or test your cell phone’s picture taking abilities.
 You will not be disappointed!

-(To avoid unbalance advertising regarding businesses, I don’t include links to activities businesses in this article.
-I plan to showcase individual activities in the future, so watch this space.
-For now, you can just search (for instance, ‘kayaking in Hermanus’ or ‘restaurants in Hermanus’) to find what you want.
+To avoid unbalance advertising regarding businesses, I don’t include links to businesses in this article.
+You can just search to find what you want.

 So – don’t even bother wondering about where to go to for your next break away.
 Come and see why we are raving about our beautiful village.
 Hermanus is awaiting your visit.